Perhaps you’ve just begun this whole ‘online dating’ thing, and you’re staring at an empty screen wondering what you should say about yourself.

-2. Have you written a profile description?
+2. Write a profile description

 Tinder is infamous for favoring the conventionally attractive.
 But even on my most shallow days, I won’t swipe right on a profile that doesn’t have a description attached.
 Why?
 Because it’s a waste of time.